eagavi/spreadsheet-template-gen/README.md

 # spreadsheet-template-gen
-automating the creation of custom spreadsheet templates with perl and Excel::Writer::XLSX 🐪️
+Custom spreadsheet templates created with perl and Excel::Writer::XLSX 🐪️

 ### about